Vikram310/Credit-Line-Extension/README.md

 This case study will focus on the underwriting process behind Personal Loan only.
 Given a set of attributes for an Individual, determine if a credit line should be extended to them.

-Skills used: Binary Classification using Logistic Regression, Random Forest, Gradient Boosting
+**Skills used**: Binary Classification using Logistic Regression, Random Forest, Gradient Boosting